bemer/containers-on-aws-workshop/02-CreatingDockerImage/README.md

 ## 1. Tutorial overview

-This tutorial is going to drive you through the process of creating your first Docker image, running a Docker image locally and pushing it to a image repository.
+This tutorial is going to drive you through the process of creating your first Docker image, running this image locally and pushing it to a image repository.

 >This Docker image will have a very simple web application written in Python that you can find in the `/app` directory.